 - Chrono Cross is set entirely on a single archipelago, so its map is limited to the archipelago, but it is freely explorable (and with no Random Encounters!) and there are a variety of destinations.

-- Skies of Arcadia had you literally fly around the overworld in whatever airship you had at the time.
-It was the only time you could save freely, the world itself was scaled down to fit, and it was actually notoriously bad about the high random encounter rate, which the Gamecube port fixed a bit.
+- Skies of Arcadia has you literally fly around the overworld in whatever airship you have at the time.
+It's the only time you can save freely, the world itself is scaled down to fit, and it's actually notoriously bad about the high random encounter rate, which the Gamecube port fixed a bit.

 - Neverwinter Nights 2 got an overworld of this type in its second expansion Storm of Zehir.
-Random encounters and the party were modeled very much out of scale with the map and the locations, though at the start of an encounter the action would shift to a smaller map of correct scale.
+Random encounters and the party are modeled very much out of scale with the map and the locations, though at the start of an encounter the action shifts to a smaller map of correct scale.

 - The Lufia series uses this too.

 - Super Mario World uses this, and it gets a homage in both Scott Pilgrim and I Wanna Be the Guy: Gaiden.